 My research agenda focuses on the empirical study of political behaviour in a cross-national context.
-At present, I am concentrating on three main projects.
-The first – the Representative Audit of Britain - involves surveys of candidates who stood in the 2015 and 2017 UK General Elections.
-This is a joint project with Professor Rosie Campbell (Birkbeck, University of London) and Dr. Jennifer van Heerde-Hudson (UCL), funded by the Economic and Social Research Council (ESRC) – parliamentarycandidates.org.
+A major element of my recent research activities is the study of election candidates.
+The Representative Audit of Britain project involves surveys of candidates who stood in the 2015, 2017 and 2019 UK General Elections.
+This is a joint project with Professor Rosie Campbell (King's College London) and Professor Jennifer van Heerde-Hudson (University College London), funded by the Economic and Social Research Council (ESRC).
 The project is part of an international network, the Comparative Candidates Survey (CCS) - www.comparativecandidates.org.